Crumb Top Baking

 Step 8: Let cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.

-My tried and true tips for making these muffins (or any muffins, really)
+Expert tips for making these muffins

 • Use muffin liners.
 I prefer to use liners for most muffin recipes to prevent them from sticking to the pan and browning too much on the sides and bottom.
 Parchment liners are my favorite for not sticking to the muffin.